Gray treefrog: Mate choice

-Unlike most species, D. versicolor females do not prefer leading calls, but do prefer leading pulses if there is call overlap between male calls.
-Overall, females prefer the lack of call overlap.
-However, increasing the distance between males producing overlapping calls may reduce the cost that usually causes females to not choose those potential mates.
-The distance between the males allows the female to distinguish calls opposed to overlapping calls produced from very close points that make two individual males harder to distinguish by sound.
-This means that D. versicolor males are not as forced to make specific timed-call responses and initiations to increase mate attractiveness compared to other chorus anurans and insects.
+Unlike most species, D. versicolor females do not prefer leading calls, but they do prefer leading pulses if there is call overlap between males.
+Overall, females prefer no call overlap.
+However, increased distance between males producing overlapping calls may reduce the females' disinclination to choose those potential mates.
+The distance between the males allows the female to distinguish calls, whereas closely overlapping calls make two individual males harder to distinguish by sound.
+This means that D. versicolor males are not as dependent on specific timed-call responses and initiations to increase mating attractiveness compared to other chorus anurans and insects.
 Instead, D. versicolor males can allow call-timing to be more dependent on other things, like the social environment and male competition.

-D. versicolor females are not usually attracted to aggressive calls no matter the range of aggressive frequency it is produced in, but may occasionally still be attracted to aggressive calls.
-Females also exhibit no preference within the range of advertisement call frequencies, they generally prefer advertisement calls over aggressive ones.
-There is a range in the advertisement and aggressive call frequencies because D. versicolor males are capable of producing certain frequencies based on their size and properties of their vocal structures.
+D. versicolor females are not usually attracted to aggressive calls no matter the range they are produced in, but may occasionally be attracted to aggressive calls.
+Females also exhibit no preference within the range of advertisement call frequencies, generally preferring advertisement calls over aggressive ones.
+There is a range of advertisement and aggressive call frequencies because D. versicolor males are capable of producing certain frequencies based on their size and properties of their vocal structures.

-Females are more attracted to longer male calls, which is also supported by their preference for advertisement calls over any aggressive call.
+Females are more attracted to longer male calls, which is supported by their preference for advertisement calls over aggressive ones.
 Aggressive calls from nearby males do not reduce the attractiveness of advertisement calls from a given other male.